Vani1-2/memerist/README.md

 ---

 <p align="center">
-  Made with ❤️ for meme enthusiasts everywhere
+  Made with a lot of Redbull
 </p>